 A few years ago I took the time to write up our “love story,” where I shared our ups and downs of meeting, courtship, engagement, un-engagement and finally marriage and a “happily ever after.”
 I alluded to some of the struggles we worked through but for anonymity and privacy, left out some gaping holes in the story.
 And at the time that was the right thing to do.

 For a long time now, Neil and I have had strong feelings about sharing our story of recovery from addiction and healing from the aftermath, but we've waited until the time felt right.
 We had said, let's get through all 12 steps, and then talk.
 We both completed the 12 steps (patterned after Alcoholics Anonymous) within the last couple months, and have continued to pray to know when it's the right time.

 We didn't plan for this to all come out on Valentine's Day, but on Feb.
-13 a few years ago, on our way home from our 12-step meeting, the Addiction Recovery Program (that I'll refer to as ARP) hosted at our church, Neil and I called each other since we had driven separately (meeting up after the gym and the mall – I'll let you guess who was where!) and after hearing some really raw and real shares, we finally decided it was time.
+13 a few years ago, on our way home from our 12-step meeting, the Addiction Recovery Program (that I'll refer to as ARP) hosted at our church, Neil and I called each other since we had driven separately and after hearing some really raw and real shares, we finally decided it was time.
 It's time.

 This story was told with Neil’s permission and support.
 He read through and approved the entire post before it was published.